Robert Hagelstein: Career

 As he concluded his work on diatoms, Hagelstein's focus shifted to the myxomycetes—a type of slime mold—of Long Island, Puerto Rico, and other islands.
 His preliminary interest in the myxomycetes had led him to publish some short academic papers in 1927, one of which described a new species.
 He became Honorary Curator of Myxomycetes at the New York Botanical Garden from 1930 until his death in 1945, and in 1936 the New York State Museum asked him to survey and verify species identities for its myxomycete collection.

 Hagelstein made specimen collection trips to numerous sites from Canada to Florida, as well as to the islands of the West Indies, but concentrated primarily on collecting in Long Island and Pennsylvania.
 He also spent many working hours in both his home laboratory and at the New York Botanical Garden.
 Fellow collector Joseph H. Rispaud—an architect and builder with a keen eye for rare and unusual species—frequently joined Hagelstein on field outings under the auspices of the Torrey Botanical Club and the New York Microscopical Society, and shared Hagelstein's goal of actively engaging amateur and student microscopists in work on the myxomycetes.
 Over the course of his career, Hagelstein was committed to making both his diatom and myxomycetes specimens and notes available to students and amateur microscopists.
 As part of his outreach efforts, he frequently led field trips for members of the New York Botanical Garden.

-The work ethic and eye for detail that Hagelstein had cultivated during his years as a businessman made him a successful and effective curator for the New York Botanical Garden.
+Hagelstein had was also a curator for the New York Botanical Garden.
 He kept detailed records of the collection, including meticulous microscopical records of myxomycetes sporangia and spores.
 He carried out complete surveys of the myxomycetes collection on multiple occasions, and personally labeled, organized, and indexed the collection's specimens.
 He was also the unofficial curator of the botanical garden's microscopic devices.